arghyadeep-k/deno-password-checker/README.md

 - `checkWithCommonPasswords: boolean` - To check if the password is one of the 10000 most common passwords.
 Need to use `--allow-net` to use this flag.
   Defaults to false and disables the check for faster processing.

+## Output

+Returns true if password passes all checks.

 ## Usage